matthiasSchedel/habd.as/_posts/2017-01-18-jamstack-frameworks-tips-tools.md

 Shining bright, these libraries are composed of industry trend-setters and visionaries looking to make waves in the design and development world.
 There are all very much worth checking out in close detail.

 **[Tailwind CSS](https://tailwindcss.com/)**
 <br>Dubbing itself "not a UI kit" I saw Tailwind [mentioned](https://discourse.gohugo.io/t/opinions-on-tachyons/11798/5) by [lucperkins](https://discourse.gohugo.io/u/lucperkins) on a Hugo Discourse thread.
-Looks interesting and it seems to be gaining traction quickly.
+I gave it a spin while creating my [second Hugo theme](https://themes.gohugo.io/seminyak/) and found it very enjoyable to use.
+It's well-designed, extensible and includes searchable documentation.
+There's even an [awesome list](https://github.com/merchedhq/awesome-tailwindcss) if you're looking for examples and inspiration to get you started.

 **[mini.css](https://chalarangelo.github.io/mini.css/)**
 <br>As the author points out [in the comments below](#comment-3138394169) mini.css isn't exactly a full-featured framework, but it's not a micro framework either.
 I took a look at the doc site and was surprised to see such comprehensive documentation and even quick a reference guide with code snippets and links to functional Pens.
 And that's something you don't see very often in the other frameworks.
 Mini lives up to its name with a pretty lightweight footprint -- clocking in at just 7kb gzipped.
 And if you're compressing your assets with [Brotli compression](http://google-opensource.blogspot.com/2015/09/introducing-brotli-new-compression.html), you can expect to do even more with less.